opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/vpc_v1.md

 * `secondary_cidr` - (Optional) Secondary CIDR block that can be added to VPCs.
   The value cannot contain the following: `100.64.0.0/1`, `214.0.0.0/7`, `198.18.0.0/15`, `169.254.0.0/16`,
   `0.0.0.0/8`, `127.0.0.0/8`, `240.0.0.0/4`, `172.31.0.0/16`, `192.168.0.0/16`.
-  Currently, only one secondary CIDR block can be added to each VPC, and this option available only in `eu-ch2` region.
+  Currently, only one secondary CIDR block can be added to each VPC.

 * `name` - (Required) The name of the VPC.
 The name must be unique for a tenant.
 The value is a string of no more than `64` characters and can contain digits, letters, underscores (`_`), and hyphens (`-`).